josias-qr25/weather-data/README.md

-Weather is easily accessible nowadays, so I don't expect this to replace your weather widget, but here a simple Python program if you ever wanted to build upon it
+Weather is easily accessible nowadays, so I don't expect this to replace your weather widget, but here a simple Python program that takes coordinates and retrieves weather data for it!
+Feel free to copy or build upon it!